-In the case that your lender doesn't have decent or suitable deals on offer, you should consider remortgaging and switching your mortgage to another lender.
+In the case that your lender doesn't have decent or suitable deals on offer, you should consider switching to another lender.
 However, before you make any final decisions, you may want to speak to a mortgage broker.
 We can help you compare deals.

 To Consolidate Your Debts

 Remortgaging can allow you to consolidate other debts, like car loans or credit card balances.
-You release some of the equity in your home and remortgage for a higher amount, then you use the additional money to pay off your other debts, consolidating them all into one – your new, larger mortgage.
+You release some of the equity in your home and take out a new mortgage with a new lender for a higher amount, then you use the additional money to pay off your other debts, consolidating them all into one – your new, larger mortgage.

-We recommend that you think carefully before remortgaging to pay off your current debts.
-It can help you organise what you owe and meet payment deadlines, however mortgages are over longer periods of time than credit cards and personal loans so you may end up paying more overall, despite the fact they usually come with much lower interest rates.
+We recommend that you think carefully before consolidating your debts this way.
+A new mortgage can help you organise what you owe and meet payment deadlines, however mortgages are over longer periods of time than credit cards and personal loans so you may end up paying more overall, despite the fact they usually come with much lower interest rates.

 Nonetheless, sometimes it really could be the best option.
 It’s important to seek advice before you commit to consolidating your debt.
 You’ll need to make sure that you can keep up with the repayments, otherwise you risk the repossession of your home.